Magic vs. Celtics Player Props Betting Odds

 |3PM

-- He 2.3 made three-pointers average is 0.2 lower than his prop bet on Friday.
+- His 2.2 made three-pointers average is 0.7 higher than his prop bet on Sunday.

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.